Anthony-McDonald/recomeats/README.md

 ![](https://github.com/Anthony-McDonald/recomeats/assets/89093671/1056017c-1152-4895-bb5e-325e2f54089c)

-For the home page, I wanted to communicate a sense of comfort and warmth, which infmormed my colour palette.
+For the home page, I wanted to communicate a sense of comfort and warmth, which informed my colour palette.
 You'll notice the image of the lady with the psetle and mortar as the center piece.
 This was a deliberate decision designed to push the idea that anyone could use this website to achieve whatever dish they desire.

 Regarding the tech side of things, I will say a few things about my thought process for the home page.
 Throughout the rest of this README, I will try to do similar things for the other pages.